-The HGB Area SIP also establishes requirements that regulate the inspection and use of automobiles.
+In order to demonstrate progress toward attainment of the EPA's ozone standards, the TCEQ has established a state implementation plan ("SIP") for the HGB Area setting emission control requirements, some of which regulate the inspection and use of automobiles.
 These types of measures could impact how people travel, what distances people are willing to travel, where people choose to live and work, and what jobs are available in the HGB Area.
 These SIP requirements can negatively impact business due to the additional permitting/regulatory constraints that accompany this designation and because of the community stigma associated with a nonattainment designation.
-It is possible that additional controls will be necessary to allow the HGB Area to attain the ozone standards by the EPA's attainment deadlines.
+It is possible that additional controls will be necessary to allow the HGB Area to reach attainment with the ozone 35 standards by the EPA's attainment deadlines.
 These additional controls could have a negative impact on the HGB Area's economic growth and development.